ronflima/SimpleBuild/README.md

 your project's definitions and you are set.
 You can customize the Makefile behavior by creating your own rules on _project.mk_.

+Be sure to have both files _Makefile_ and _project.mk_ on the same directory of your workspace or project bundles.

 # License

 This project is released under [MIT License](LICENSE).